Amanyara

 • Fitness enthusiasts will not want for activities here between the four clay tennis courts, a Pilates studio, outdoor yoga sala and fitness center.
 On the beach, you’ll find everything you need for an aquatic adventure: kayaks, sailboats, paddleboards, sailing catamarans and gear for snorkeling.

-• After a soak in the sun, guests can head to the spa pavilion for a variety of treatments including massages, wraps, scrubs, and facials.
+• After a soak in the sun, guests can head to the Aman Spa for a variety of treatments, including massages, wraps, scrubs and facials.

-• The landscaping, including the large central reflecting pool, the 164-foot black volcanic rock infinity-edge pool and the lush vegetation, play up the clean-lined Asian-inspired architecture.
+• The landscaping, including the large central reflecting pool, the 164-foot black volcanic rock infinity-edge pool and the lush vegetation, plays up the clean-lined Asian-inspired architecture.

 The Rooms